 What To Do In A Dental Emergency

-Tooth Gets Knocked out
+Tooth Gets Knocked Out

 Fracture or Chip a Tooth

 Start by rinsing your mouth out with warm salt water.
-If there is bleeding present, apply gentle pressure to control the bleeding.
+If bleeding is present, apply gentle pressure to control the bleeding.
 Save any broken pieces if you can locate them.
 Use a cold compress or ice for swelling and over-the-counter medicine for pain.
 Your dentist will assess the extent of your damage at your appointment to determine the best treatment.

 Dental Restoration Falls Out